kozarkar/Quiz-App-Angular/README.md

 # Angular QUIZ App

+## Project :

+### Frontend - Angular 13
+### Backend + Database - JSON-server

+## CONTENTS :

+This project contains two quiz types, MCQ quiz and Fill in the blanks quiz.

+It includes a navigator between questions, a correct/incorrect selections counter and a result page with answer explanations.

+## FUTURE :

+Plans to add a third type of quiz, 'Match the following'.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Backend & Database

+First, install jason-server if you haven't.
+Through npm : `npm i -g json-server`

+Inside project,
+Run `json-server --watch quizdb.json` for running a dummy backend with database to handle service requests.

 ## Code scaffolding